George Psychoundakis

-He had been a shepherd before the war and after it a charcoal burner and later caretaker of a German military cemetery on Crete.
+He had been a shepherd before the war and after it a charcoal burner and later caretaker of the German military cemetery on Crete.

 Early life

 George Psychoundakis was born in Asi Gonia (Ασή Γωνιά), a village of a few hundred people high in the Mouselas valley in western Crete.
 The village was not serviced by a road until the 1950s.
-He was the penultimate son of Nicolas and Angeliké, one of the poorest families in the village.
-They lived in a one-roomed home with an earth floor.
-After a minimum of tuition in the village school, he became a shepherd, tending his family's few sheep and goats.
+He was the penultimate son of Nicolas and Angeliké.
+One of the poorest families in the village, they lived in a one-room home with an earth floor.
+After a minimum of education in the village school, he became a shepherd, tending his family's few sheep and goats.
 He developed an intimate knowledge of his part of the island.

 During the Second World War, people used the caves to live in and to store weapons.
 They traveled the goat tracks to carry messages, goods and people.
 Crete had a tradition of resistance to rule by outsiders; the island had, about 40 years previously in 1898, obtained its independence from the Ottoman Empire.
 Numerous insurrections during the long occupation, together with the mountainous terrain, helped maintain an independence of character and willingness to bear and use arms.